Going offshore to escape the CFTC

 During the first year of this thread – from September 2010 to September 2011 – we found and listed over 100 offshore brokers who (at that time) would accept new U.S. clients.
 One by one, all of those brokers have either gone out of business, or have caved to pressure from the CFTC to sever ties with their U.S. clients.
 Of those original 100+ brokers, not one remains on the current List.

-In late 2011 and early 2012, we added several brokers to our List – only one of which, FxGlory, survives to this day.
+In late 2011 and early 2012, we added several brokers to our List – only one of which, FxGlory, remains on our List to this day.

 Then, for 3½ years, none of the new offshore brokers we found and added to our List managed to stay on our List, again, due to the threats and intimidation of the CFTC — aided and abetted by various regulatory agencies in other countries acting in concert with the CFTC — which was (and is) bringing pressure to bear on any foreign broker who dares to do business with Americans.